Chris-McGonigle/emmas-beauty-parlour/README.md

 14. The PDF document used on the Waxing page was authored by [Harley waxing](https://harleywaxing.co.uk/)

 15. The responsive Youtube video iframe was adapted froma tutorial on [CSS-Tricks](https://css-tricks.com/fluid-width-video/)

+16. [Image colour picker](https://imagecolorpicker.com) was used to assist in colour identification and for presentational purposes in the README file.